metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

-# Metabase embedding SDK for React
+# Metabase Embedding SDK for React

-Metabase embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.
+Metabase Embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.

 You need to authenticate your users to Metabase using JWT authentication.

 ## Installation

-You can install Metabase embedding SDK for react via npm:
+You can install Metabase Embedding SDK for react via npm:

 ```bash
 npm install @metabase/embedding-sdk-react